-- Recorded video demonstrations combined with the live tutorials; - 365 - Hands on practice exercises that preceded lab assignments; - Weekly checklists that listed all course activities and deliverables; - Asynchronous written discussion opportunities for lectures and readings; and - The immersive virtual field lab assignment that provided a sense of what is done in the field.

-Students found they learned a great deal from the course but experienced a high workload, which is partly attributed to the condensed term for this offering (7 weeks compared to a normal 12-week term).
+- Recorded video demonstrations combined with the live tutorials; - Hands on practice exercises that preceded lab assignments; - Weekly checklists that listed all course activities and deliverables; - Asynchronous written discussion opportunities for lectures and readings; and - The immersive virtual field lab assignment that provided a sense of what is done in the field. - 370 Students found they learned a great deal from the course but experienced a high workload, which is partly attributed to the condensed term for this offering (7 weeks compared to a normal 12-week term).
 Because of this condensed term, some students also felt they did not have time to fully process and understand the material as thoroughly as they may have in a 12-week course.
 Other students, however, preferred the condensed term in this remote environment where they only had to focus on 2 or 3 courses at a time.
-Further, some students found lab assignments to be much more difficult than the practice exercises.
-Although the students who felt this way did not explain their reasoning, it may be because solutions to the practice exercises

-375 were explained during live synchronous video conference calls by the teaching assistants, while the lab assignments required students to complete the work independently.
+Further, some students found lab assignments to be much more difficult than the practice exercises. - 375 Although the students who felt this way did not explain their reasoning, it may be because solutions to the practice exercises were explained during live synchronous video conference calls by the teaching assistants, while the lab assignments required students to complete the work independently.
 Certainly, the remote delivery reduces opportunities for students to approach teaching assistants or instructor with questions about assignments; however, very few students made use of the weekly office hours with the teaching assistants or instructor.

-6.2 Delivery Experience and Recommendations
+380 6.2 Delivery Experience and Recommendations

-380 In practice, the emergency remote offering of GEOE/L 221 in fall 2020 was very challenging for both the instructor and students.
-The short time available to prepare the course combined with the accelerated term pace, in the context of stay-at-home orders and university closures mandated by Public Health significantly heightened the workload amount and created a stressful schedule.
-For example, although the weekly checklists were made to help students keep on track, it was stressful for the instructor to maintain the delivery schedule of pre-recorded lectures and frustrating for students on occasion when the lectures were not completed and posted until partway through the week.
+In practice, the emergency remote offering of GEOE/L 221 in fall 2020 was very challenging for both the instructor and students.
+The short time available to prepare the course (3 months at 40% of my total job responsibilities) combined with the accelerated term pace, in the context of stay-at-home orders and university closures mandated by Public Health significantly heightened the workload amount and created a stressful schedule.
+For example, although the weekly checklists were made to have a track is tracked to be a stressful for the instructor to mainten the delivery schedule of any meanded between and

+385 help students keep on track, it was stressful for the instructor to maintain the delivery schedule of pre-recorded lectures and frustrating for students on occasion when the lectures were not completed and posted until partway through the week.

-Nearly all students engaged with all course deliverables throughout the term.
-In week 1, students were also very engaged with other non-deliverable course activities such as the exit tickets and adding entries to the lecture Q&A Google Doc, but this engagement significantly declined through the term, as illustrated in Figure 11.
-These non-deliverable course activities were
+Nearly all students engaged with all course deliverables throughout the term, including submitting lab assignments and completing quizzes.
+In week 1, students were also very engaged with other non-deliverable course activities such as the exit tickets and adding entries to the lecture Q&A Google Doc, but this engagement with non-deliverable activities significantly declined through the term, as illustrated in Figure 11.
+This is a trend I have also observed in other courses, where I believe some students streamline their focus to only participate in tasks that are part of their course grade as the amount of deliverables in their courses collectively increases through a term.
+Generally, the students who engage with non-deliverable activities throughout the course tend to earn better grades.
+These non-deliverable course activities were partly designed to catch students

-390 partly designed to catch students who were struggling but were only partly successful as any assistance could only be provided to students who engaged in these methods of communication.
+395 who were struggling but were only partly successful as any assistance could only be provided to students who engaged in these methods of communication.

-Figure 11: Student engagement in GEOE/L 221 during fall 2020 through lecture O&A entries and weekly exit ticket submissions.
-395
+Figure 11: Student engagement in GEOE/L 221 during fall 2020 through lecture Q&A entries and weekly exit ticket submissions.